Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • Two (2) letters of reference: One academic and one “other” (i.e. academic, preceptor, other professional reference).

-Convocation Awards are awarded the Convocation Celebration prior to the Faculty of Health Sciences Convocation.
+Graduand Awards are awarded the Graduand Celebration on the last day of the final academic term.
 Recipients are nominated by faculty based on the criteria for each award.

 The Canadian Association of Occupational Therapists (CAOT) Student Award